James-S-Santangelo/paper-rcourse/paper.md

   - **Lecture 13** focuses on time series data and fitting numerical models to such datasets.
-  - **Lecture 14** introduces the scientific method and integrating scientific approaches with group dynamics and in assigning roles and tasks.
-In this lecture students form groups for the final course project.
+  - **Lecture 14** introduces the scientific method and integrating scientific approaches with group dynamics and assigning roles and tasks.
+In this lecture, students form groups for the final course project.
-  - **Lecture 15** focuses on reproducible and collaborative research tools such as Git version control and the Github platform.
+  - **Lecture 15** focuses on reproducible and collaborative research tools such as Git version control and the GitHub platform.
 Each group works within a GitHub repository and the team members learn the basics of documenting the progress of the project and collaborating using these tools.